olsonbg/crossdev-gentoo/README.md

 $ USE="static-libs" ARCH=amd64 x86_64-pc-mingw32-emerge -avt boost
 $ USE="static-libs" ARCH=x86   i686-pc-mingw32-emerge   -avt boost
 ```
-The `emerge` run until it fails on _boost_, all the required packages should
+Let `emerge` run until it fails on _boost_, all the required packages should
 then be installed and we can go ahead and [install _boost_
 manually](#manually-install-boost).